mrmcshane/homelab/README.md

 ### Rclone

-Get a configuration file for rclone that looks like this and pit it in `config/`:
+Get a configuration file for rclone that looks like this and put it in `config/`:
 ```
 [gdrive]
 type = drive